wormd/Byk/README.md

 and setup user and database:

 ```
-CREATE USER 'bykusr'@'%' IDENTIFIED BY 'pwdbykpwd';
+CREATE USER 'youruserhere'@'%' IDENTIFIED BY 'youpwdhere';
-GRANT ALL PRIVILEGES ON bykdb.* TO 'bykusr'@'localhost';
+GRANT ALL PRIVILEGES ON db.* TO 'youruserhere'@'localhost';
 ```

 ## To run db